GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

 ---
 title: Running an NGINX Reverse Proxy with Docker and Let's Encrypt on Google Compute Engine
 description: Learn to serve multiple websites simultaneously in a single Compute Engine instance with Docker and NGINX.
+Also, learn how to secure the sites with Let's Encrypt.
 author: tswast
 tags: Compute Engine, NGINX, Docker, Let's Encrypt
-date_published: 2017-04-14
+date_published: 2017-04-19
 ---
 This tutorial will guide you through running multiple websites on a Google Compute Engine instance using Docker.
 You will secure the websites using free SSL/TLS